CPWu/istio-service-mesh/service-mesh-and-istio-overview.md

 - Ambassadors
 - Adapters
 - Interfaces
-<strong>- Sidecars</strong>
+- <strong>Sidecars</strong>

-3. How can service mesh help with communication logic between services?
+1. How can service mesh help with communication logic between services?
 - It reduces latency
 - It allows you to scale the services faster
-<strong>- It moves the logic into a separate infrastructure layer</strong>
+- <strong>It moves the logic into a separate infrastructure layer</strong>
 - It makes the deployment faster

-4. From the list below pick <strong>2</strong> of the benefits of microservices architecture.
+1. From the list below pick <strong>2</strong> of the benefits of microservices architecture.
-<strong>- Scalability</strong>
+- <strong>Scalability</strong>
-<strong>- Smaller Teams</strong>
+- <strong>Smaller Teams</strong>
 - Simplified communication between services
 - Ease of debugging
 - Easier testing

 5. Service mesh proxies can only inspect inbound requests.
 True or False?
 - True
-<strong>- False</strong>
+- <strong>False</strong>

-6. The data plane in Istio consists of users' services.
+1. The data plane in Istio consists of users' services.
 True or False?
 - True
-<strong>- False</strong>
+- <strong>False</strong>

-7. Which component in Istio converts YAML rules into Envoy configuration?
+1. Which component in Istio converts YAML rules into Envoy configuration?
 - Envoy
-<strong>- Istiod</strong>
+- <strong>Istiod</strong>
 - Sidecar
 - Citadel